 Most of this article is aimed at people using the advanced options of the Mail Filter Utility.
 Those who wish to enable simple spam filtering need only log in and press a button, without worrying about "the man behind the curtain."

-When a message is received from off campus for a UCSD email address, it first passes through a central mail server before being passed on to its final destination.
-One of the things this central mail server does is pass the message to Spam Assassin for spam grading.
+When a message is received from off campus for a UC San Diego email address, it first passes through a central mail server before being passed on to its final destination.
+One of the things this central mail server does is pass the message to Spam Assassin for spam grading, regardless of whether or not you are using Mail Filter Utility.
 Spam Assassin assigns a numerical grade, which is based on how many spam-like features the program found in the message.
-This happens regardless of whether you use this utility.
-The message is then forwarded to its final destination, either an account on a UCSD-managed mail server, or an off-campus email address.
+The message is then forwarded to its final destination, either an account on a UC San Diego-managed mail server, or an off-campus email address.

-Since this utility will work with the mail delivery program on the ACMS mail server where your inbox resides, if you have mail forwarded to a department mail server or an off-campus mail server, this utility will not affect how you receive your messages.
+Since this utility works with ACMS mail servers, if you have mail forwarded to a department mail server or an off-campus mail server, this utility will not affect how you receive your messages.
 If your mail is not forwarded to another address, then before it is delivered to your mail inbox, your mail server will first check for a set of rules about how messages should be handled.
 This set of rules is what you are editing with this utility.

 The Mail Filter Utility needs to connect to the mail server twice, once to retrieve the old recipe file and once to deposit the new one.
 Use the same user name, password, and server as you use to check your email.
 Once you have logged in, your web browser will keep track of your password, so be sure to close your web browser before you leave the computer.